Return

 Master Ni gives an extensive explanation of the cosmology which led to the creation of the “Guas”, which are the sets of three lines that make up each hexagram when they are combined with another “Gua” (three lines).
 His translation includes the commentaries by Confucius, but he adds his own interpretation to them with his philosophy of “The Integral Way”.

-> I Ching (The Book of Changes), John Blofeld
+> I Ching (The Book of Changes) by John Blofeld

 Blofeld gives a short and concise translation of each of the hexagrams with many personal notes included.

-> The I Ching: Text and Annotated Translation, Liu Dajun and Lin Zhongjun
+> I Ching: Text and Annotated Translation by Liu Dajun and Lin Zhongjun

 Translation of the Chinese characters found in the Guodian text, including the graph of each character along with an English translation of each sentence.
 None of the commentaries by Confucius are included, but there are notes explaining the use of many of the characters in the original text.